umarhassan-mitodl/15.988-fall-1998/content/pages/readings.md

 uid: e5399b4a-7510-d085-aeed-66c8e9603399
 ---

 The following documents include tutorials with step-by-step instructions for using a previous version of the STELLA software.
 Although the documents have not been updated to reflect the functionality in newer versions of STELLA, the basic ideas presented are still relevant.
-If you are interested in the current version of STELLA and other related resources, visit [isee systems](http://www.iseesystems.com/).
+If you are interested in the current version of STELLA and other related resources, visit {{% resource_link "63cced00-13ac-477b-b021-97f49c8acf34" "isee systems" %}}.

-The Vensim PLE software is available for free at the [Ventana Systems website](http://vensim.com/vensim-personal-learning-edition/).
+The Vensim PLE software is available for free at the {{% resource_link "240773d7-1507-4f56-a4d3-682975ea16ad" "Ventana Systems website" %}}.

 These documents also contain icons and screenshots from the STELLA and Vensim software programs.
 These images are courtesy of isee systems and Ventana Systems, Inc. and are used with permission.